LeXXik/ballistics/README.md

 See this [sample project](https://playcanvas.com/project/709275/overview/ballistics) for a simple setup.

 ### API
-You can find following API specs in Wiki:
+You can find following API specs in this repository Wiki:
 - Low level WASM binary API.
 You want this, if you are making your own implementation.
 - High level Playcanvas implementation API.
 You want this, if you use this library with Playcanvas.